lwfinger/rtw88/README.md

 ### 4. How To Update The Driver Installed via DKMS

-1. Remove the rtw88 drivers and its source code.
+1. Remove the rtw88 driver and its source code.
    ```
    sudo dkms remove rtw88/0.6 --all
    ```